 Participants can opt out of any portion of the study and still participate in the KOALA Study.
 By opting out of any assessment, no data will be collected for those specific assessments.

-Please contact the Study Coordinator via email at kif1a_study@cumc.columbia.edu to let them know your language preferences.
+Please contact the Study Coordinator via email at ASCENDstudy@childrens.harvard.edu to let them know your language preferences.
 Study participants/caregivers must be able to fully understand the study assessments and protocols and make informed decisions about your participation.
-Whenever possible, the KOALA Study team at Columbia University and/or KIF1A.ORG will support your participation by providing translated materials and/or interpreters.
+Whenever possible, the KOALA Study team at Boston Children’s Hospital and will support your participation by providing translated materials and/or interpreters.

 Because this is a research study, the KOALA Study team, including specialists, are unable to provide clinical opinions or answer medical questions.
 If requested, the results of the neurophysiological assessment will be shared with the patient/caregivers.
 However, all other research assessments will not be shared with the patient/caregiver.
 None of the assessments will be documented in the patient’s electronic medical record.